c4tom/DreamDevBox/docs/advanced/connect-to-host-os.rst

 ===============

-If you run Docker on Linux the host IP is always ``172.16.238.1``, which is the default gateway IP address within the Devilbox bridge network (see ``docker-compose.yml``).
+If you run Docker on Linux the host IP is always ``172.16.238.1``, which is the default gateway IP address within the DreamDevBox bridge network (see ``docker-compose.yml``).

 .. important:: Ensure services on the host listen on that IP address or on all interfaces.

-By default Docker on Linux does not have CNAME's of the host computer as for example with MacOS or Windows, therefore two custom CNAME's have been added by the Devilbox in order to emulate the same behaviour:
+By default Docker on Linux does not have CNAME's of the host computer as for example with MacOS or Windows, therefore two custom CNAME's have been added by the DreamDevBox in order to emulate the same behaviour:

 * CNAME: ``docker.for.lin.host.internal``